 Cynthia has over 17 years post qualification experience.
 She specializes in public procurement and PPPs, power projects and infrastructure advisory.

-Cynthia has experience in diverse projects including public procurement and public-private partnerships (PPPs), energy, social infrastructure such as health and housing, accommodation, water and transport sectors.
+Cynthia has experience in diverse projects including in energy, social infrastructure such as health and housing, accommodation, water, and transport sectors.
 In the energy sector she has acted for clients across various technology types including solar, wind, hydropower, geothermal and coal.

 Experience has included advising: